How Much Does Landscaping Really Cost in Arizona (2026)?

 Arizona landscaping projects typically run anywhere from $1,500 for basic touch-ups to $20,000 for those full backyard makeovers.
 Furthermore, most homeowners spend between $1,500 and $5,500.
 Although, total costs can get tricky.
 Costs can swing wildly depending on what you actually want done.

-Now, we've worked with plenty of Arizona homeowners on their outdoor spaces, and here's what we've learned: the ones who understand what drives these costs always make better decisions and avoid those nasty budget surprises.
-Beyond your basic plants and labor, you need to factor in design fees.
-Design fees typically run from $500 to $5,000 depending on how elaborate you want to get.
-Then there's labor, which generally costs between $50 and $150 per hour per worker.
-The average labor costs about $75.15 per hour per person plus materials.
+Now, we've worked with plenty of Arizona homeowners on their outdoor spaces.
+Here's what we've learned: the ones who understand what drives these costs always make better decisions and avoid those nasty budget surprises.

-So here's the deal: We will show you exactly what local experts charge in 2025.
+So, here's the deal: We will show you exactly what local experts charge in 2026.
 Also, what makes these prices jump up or down, and how to budget so you don't get hit with surprises later.
-Ready to figure out what your Arizona landscaping project will actually cost?
+Afterwards, you'll feel confident what the costs to create your dream backyard.

 What are you actually looking at cost-wise for Arizona landscaping in 2025?